-All contingency in the schedule has been consumed, and there are about 12 months of negative float from the baseline schedule.
-The forecast RSD improved by three weeks in the past few months.
-SFMTA submitted an FFGA Schedule Extension letter to the Federal Transit Administration (FTA) on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.
-This date was confirmed through a schedule workshop held with the Project Management Oversight Contractor (PMOC) in early November 2018.
+All contingency in the schedule has been consumed, and there are over 12 months of negative float from the baseline schedule.
+The forecast RSD of December 26, 2019 is unchanged since October of 2018.
+SFMTA submitted an FFGA Schedule Extension letter to the Federal Transit

+Administration (FTA) on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.